Gassandrid/crdg.xyz/content/Components/Alien Technology/Alien Egg.md

 </div>

 ---
-The alien egg is an item that can be hatched.
+The Crafted by top alien scientists, the Alien Engine is considered to be the best gravity manipulator in the game. is an item that can be hatched.
 It emits a faint cracking sound as it progresses through the slow hatching process.

 > [!infobox|n-th]
 >